AyushMahadevR/Learn_Java_Procedure_Call/README.md

 # How to call stored procedure from java.

+- CallableStatement interface is used to execute SQL stored procedures, cursors, and Functions.

 - Represent parameters with ***standard parameter markers (?)*** or ***named parameter markers***.

 - CallableStatement.execute(1 or many) ---> returns multiple result sets / unknown number of result sets.